Linuxfabrik/monitoring-plugins/check-plugins/librenms-alerts/README.rst

     LibreNMS, you will see them on the *Alerts > Notifications* page within the Web UI.
 When you acknowledge an alert in LibreNMS, this check will change the status for the corresponding device to OK.
-This check requires direct access to the LibreNMS MySQL/MariaDB database.
-The API is simply too resource intensive for use in a large scale environment.
+This check requires direct access to the LibreNMS MySQL/MariaDB database, because the API is simply too resource intensive for use in a large scale environment.

     options: